cwalbanese/cars-trivia/README.md

 # Car Trivia Game: Test Your Knowledge

-### A trivia game all about cars, for anyone up to the challenge.
-Start your engines!
+### A trivia game all about cars.
+For anyone up to the challenge: Start your engines!

 ## Project Home Page